Style Classification of Rabbinic Literature for Detection of Lost Midrash Tanhuma Material: Method

 \subsection{Text Reuse Detection}

+To achieve our end goal of detecting lost Tan\d{h}uma material, we combine our style classification model with a filtering algorithm based on text reuse detection.

+For reuse detection, we utilize RWFS (Rolling Window Fuzzy Search) by \cite{schor2021digital}. \footnote{This intertext engine was designed for this purpose by our partners at eLijah Lab, University of Haifa (\url{https://elijahlab.haifa.ac.il/about-eng}).} RWFS uses fuzzy full-text search on windows of $n$-grams.
+The system is built on top of a Lucene index,\footnote{\url{https://lucene.apache.org/core}.} and uses a web-based interface to provide easy querying to technological and non-technological users.

-To achieve our end goal of detecting lost midrashic material, we combine our style classification model with a filtering algorithm based on text-reuse detection.
-For reuse detection, we use RWFS \cite{schor2021digital}, a system designed for this goal using fuzzy full-text search on windows of n-grams.
-For our corpus of texts we use all biblical and early rabbinic works using the texts available on Sefaria.
-We use 3-gram matching and permit a Levenshtein distance of up to 2 for each individual word.
-The match score for each retrieved document is given by the number of $n$-gram matches and the results are sorted accordingly.
+For our corpus of texts for this engine we use all biblical and early rabbinic works using the texts available on Sefaria.
+We use 3-gram matching and permit a Levenshtein distance of up to 2 for each individual word in the $n$-gram.
+The match score for each retrieved document is given by the number of $n$-gram matches divided by the length of the query and the results are sorted accordingly (Figure \ref{fig:rwfs}).